 Does taking losartan increase the chance for miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-It is not known if losartan increases the chance for miscarriage.
+Based on the studies reviewed, it is not known if losartan increases the chance for miscarriage.

 Does taking losartan increase the chance of birth defects?